quiltdata/quilt/docs/README.md

 ## Use cases

-Quilt handles five key use cases:
+Quilt addresses five key use cases:
 * **Share** data at scale.
 Quilt wraps AWS S3 to add simple URLs, web preview for large files, and sharing via email address (no need to create an IAM role).
 * **Understand** data better through inline documentation